abdullahakm/BloodDonation/README.md

 ## 📄 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

----

-> 🔨 Built with care by a passionate development team to save lives with code.

-## License

 This project is licensed under a proprietary license.
 All rights reserved.

 Copyright (c) 2025 [Your Name or Company].

 This software is proprietary and confidential.
 Unauthorized copying, distribution, modification, or use of this software is strictly prohibited.

-For licensing inquiries or commercial integration, please contact [youremail@example.com].
+For licensing inquiries or commercial integration, please contact abdullahakm43@gmail.com .

+> 🔨 Built with care by a passionate development team to save lives with code.